arcanistzed/scs/README.md

 ### Keybindings

 You can switch the phase turn by holding `Alt` and pressing the right or left arrow key.
-You can switch the current round instead by holding `Shift` instead.
+You can switch the current round instead by also holding `Shift`.

 You can use `Alt+S` to toggle the app's visibility.